hybridgroup/tinygo-musicjam/README.md

 ## Router

-Router is intended to run on notebook computer to connect via serial to controller, and then forward the MIDI commands to a specific MIDI device.
+The MIDI Router is intended to run on your notebook computer to connect via serial to controller, and then forward the MIDI commands to a specific MIDI device.

 You must be running a program that can host AU or VST plugins, and also a soft synth.

 First, flash your controller as described above.

+Then run run your AU or VST hosting software on your computer.

-Then run Hosting AU, and activate Surge on "Track A".
+If you are using Hosting AU, now activate the Surge software synth on "Track A".

 Now you can run the `router` as follows:

         cd router
         go run . -port /dev/cu.XXX -device=0

+Make sure to substitute the correct port in the command above based on how it appears to your own computer.

+Now you should be able to trigger sounds on your computer by using your Arduino MIDI controller.

 Have fun!